bogadrian/gatsby-final/src/posts/immutabil-react.md

 And now you pass the props to the component with the new dumb!

-React makes its shallow compare and it sees there is totally new dumb.
+React makes its shallow compare and it sees there is a totally new dumb.
 Then it does its job and prints the new dumb to the UI.

 Pretty easy, is it?
 Then go to vote, get rid of the old dumb!
 I mean the old props!